-Traditionally, Kirpilä is celebrating the Chestnut party in May.
+Traditionally, Kirpilä is celebrating the Horse Chestnut Party in May.

-For the Chestnut Party in 2017, Melliferopolis participates with two interventions inspired by honeybees and their environments, and a durational performance during the opening days.
+For the Horse Chestnut Party in 2017, Melliferopolis participates with two interventions inspired by honeybees and their environments, and a durational performance during the opening days.

 In this participatory performance, the guests are invited to the fascinating cosmos of insects, pollination and the deep relation between man and bees.

 An experimental food & sensing event, explores theses worlds through the taste buds by tickling our most ancient senses – smell, taste and touch.